ten-protocol/foundation/governance-guidelines.md

 Obscuro Network-powered application, and therefore the services which the Participant is able to access.

-Such fees shall be detailed in a separate schedule to be updated annually and approved by the Board by a Mandatory Governance Event.
+Such fees shall be detailed in a separate schedule to be updated annually and approved by the Board by a Mandatory Governance Proposal.

 The Operator may agree to provide the Foundation with a start-up commercial loan, in order to allow the Foundation to cap fees for Participants initially.
 This will allow early widespread adoption, when early participant numbers will not offset fixed operating costs.
 In this case, the fees will not fall to steady-state levels until the loan has been repaid.

-Subsidiaries of large organisations shall apply for membership separately, since the model for Obscuro usage is for one identity per legal entity, unless varied by Mandatory Governance Event.
+Subsidiaries of large organisations shall apply for membership separately, since the model for Obscuro usage is for one identity per legal entity, unless varied by Mandatory Governance Proposal.
 The fee and voting right shall apply to each subsidiary individually.

 The fee applies even if the Participants chooses not to operate a Obscuro node on the Network.
 Therefore, Participants